NFRIDOY/MeCommerce-server/README.md

   - [Technology Stack](#technology-stack)
   - [Installation Guidelines](#installation-guidelines)

 ---

 ## Introduction

-This project focuses on developing the backend for the Recipe Sharing Community platform.
-The system provides various APIs for user registration, authentication, recipe management, and more, allowing users to share, view, and manage recipes.
-The goal is to create a robust and efficient backend that integrates seamlessly with the frontend, ensuring smooth communication and data flow.
+This project focuses on developing the backend for **MeCommerce**, an e-commerce platform that provides APIs for user registration, authentication, product management, and more.
+The aim is to build a secure, efficient, and scalable backend that seamlessly integrates with the frontend to deliver an optimal shopping experience.

 ## Project Description

-The Recipe Sharing Community platform allows users to share their culinary creations, discover new recipes, and interact with other food enthusiasts.
-Users can create an account, login, browse through recipes, and manage their submissions.
-Administrators can manage user accounts, moderate recipes, and oversee platform activities.
+**MeCommerce** is an online e-commerce website where users can create accounts, log in, browse through a wide variety of products, add items to their cart, and complete purchases.
+The backend handles user management, product catalog, order processing, and authentication to ensure smooth and secure transactions.

 ## Features

 ### 1. **User Registration and Profile Management**
    - **Sign Up**:
-     - Register new users securely to access the platform.
+     - Secure user registration to access the platform.
-     - Manage user profiles, allowing updates to personal information and account settings.
+     - Manage user profiles with options to update personal information and settings.
    - **Login**:
-     - Existing users can log in to view and manage their profile information.
+     - Existing users can log in to manage their accounts.
-     - Both users and administrators can access different functionalities based on their roles.
+     - Role-based functionalities for both users and administrators.

-### 2. **Recipe Management**
+### 2. **Product Management**
-   - **Recipe Viewing**:
+   - **Product Viewing**:
-     - Users can view all available recipes with detailed information such as ingredients, steps, and cooking time.
+     - Users can view available products with detailed information such as price, description, and images.
-     - Recipes can be filtered by category, cuisine, or user preferences.
+     - Products can be filtered by categories or searched using keywords.
+   - **Product Administration**:
+     - Admins can add, update, or delete products and manage the product catalog.

+### 3. **Shopping Cart and Checkout**
-   - **Recipe Creation**:
+   - **Cart Operations**:
-     - Users can add new recipes, including images, ingredients, and cooking instructions.
-     - Users can update or delete their own recipes.
+     - Users can add products to their cart, update quantities, or remove items.
+     - The backend handles price calculations and manages cart data.
-   - **Recipe Administration**:
+   - **Checkout Process**:
-     - Admins have access to manage recipes, including approving or rejecting submitted recipes and moderating content.
+     - Secure and streamlined checkout, including payment and order summary.

-### 3. **Authentication and Authorization with JWT**
+### 4. **Authentication and Authorization with JWT**
-   - Secure login and registration system using JSON Web Tokens (JWT).
+   - Secure login and registration using JSON Web Tokens (JWT).
-   - Role-Based Access Control (RBAC) differentiates between user and admin privileges, ensuring that sensitive actions like recipe moderation are restricted to authorized admins only.
+   - Role-Based Access Control (RBAC) to differentiate between regular users and administrators, ensuring only authorized users can perform restricted actions.

-### 4. **API Integrations**
+### 5. **API Integrations**
-   - **RESTful API** communication ensures real-time synchronization between the frontend and backend for seamless data updates.
+   - **RESTful API** communication for real-time data exchange between frontend and backend.
-   - Comprehensive error handling and data validation are applied on both frontend and backend sides to maintain system integrity and provide meaningful feedback to users.
+   - Comprehensive error handling and validation to maintain system integrity and provide meaningful feedback.

 ---

-## **API Routes**

 ## Endpoints